soumikdalei/Machine-Learning-and-Deep-Learning-projects/Readme.md

 ## 🚀 Projects Included
 1. **MNIST**
-   -Trained different models and found the perfect model for classification -Achieved 99% accuracy with a perfect fit
+   - Trained different models and found the perfect model for classification
+   - Achieved 99% accuracy with a perfect fit

 ## 🛠️ Technologies & Libraries